Home » Barcelona » Barcelona Zoo tickets

 The big cats have their own enclosures.

-The 2000+ animals and birds in the zoo are divided and showcased in nine unique habitats.
+This wildlife reserve’s 2000+ animals and birds are divided and showcased in nine unique habitats.

 Every zone is designed to mirror the native environment of the respective species, giving an insight into the varied habitats, vegetation, ambiance, etc.